Tax Information

 You can access your 1098-T online at 1098.tennessee.edu.
 Please note you may not be able to access your form until February 1.

-As determined by the federal government, qualified expenses are defined as expenses required by and paid to the institution for enrollment purposes.
+The federal government defines qualified expenses as expenses required by and paid to the institution for enrollment purposes.
 They include fees for maintenance, tuition, technology, facilities, and a portion of the programs and services fee.

 Non-qualified expenses are defined as books, room and board, student activities, parking, athletics, insurance, equipment, or other similar personal living expenses.